An award-winning newspaper comic strip

 - Casanova Wannabe: Dean.

 - The Catfish: Khan.

-- Cheek Copy: Dean tries this with mixed results
+- Cheek Copy: Dean tries this, and cracks the glass.

 - Classically Trained Extra: Al holds a PhD, but still just tends the tavern